koykov/dyntpl/readme.md

   {% endfor %}
 ]
 ```
-The output that will produced:
+The output that will be produced:
 ```json
 [
   {"id":1, "date": "2020-01-01", "comment": "success"},